mmoisse/Fung-Keenan2013/R/Fung&Keenan2013-[R].md

 </h6>

 ## Introduction
-This document describes the functionality of the R code converted from the _Mathematica_ code used in Fung & Keenan 2013.
+This document describes the functionality of the `R` code converted from the _Mathematica_ code used in Fung & Keenan (2013).
 The code was written and tested using _Mathematica_ v5.0[1] and subsequently converted and tested in `R`.
 This document describes four separate functions named `pmfSamplingDistYiN`, `AcceptanceRegion`, `CIforpiCasePiiUnknown` and `CIforpiCasePiiKnown`.
-In addition, code is presented at the end to calculate a CI for Jost's D, for the butterfly example examined in the main text of Fung & Keenan (2013).
+In addition, code is presented at the end to calculate a CI for Jost's $D$, for the butterfly example examined in the main text of Fung & Keenan (2013).
 The original _Mathematica_ version of this web document can be found <a href="http://rpubs.com/kkeenan02/Fung-Keenan-Mathematica/" target="_blank">here</a>

 ## pmfSamplingDistYiN
 This function returns $P(Y_{i,N} = y_{i,N})$ as specified by equation (9) in the main text, given $M$, $N$, $p_{i}$, $P_{ii}$ and $y_{i,n}$.
 Here, $Y_{i,N}$ is the random variable specifying the number of copies of allele $A_{i}$ in a sample of size $N$ taken from a finite diploid population of size $M$, with the frequency of allele $A_{i}$ in the population being $p_{i}$ and the frequency of homozygotes of allele $A_{i}$ in the population being $P_{ii}$.